Count Blessings Not Betrayals

 You may from time to time notice a peculiar phenomenon whereby other people react positively and affectionately to your wife or husband.
 They appear to genuinely like them, whereas you just find them irritating.
 This may be because they are actually nice and interesting people.
 You just forgot.

-On the other side of the spectrum, David H. Olson, researcher found that the Top Ten Strengths of Happy Marriages gleaned from a survey of 21,501 married couples in the USA, that creativity in handling differences, and discuss their problems well are among their strengths.
+On the other side of the spectrum, David H. Olson, the researcher found that the Top Ten Strengths of Happy Marriages gleaned from a survey of 21,501 married couples in the USA, that creativity in handling differences and discuss their problems well are among their strengths.

 In the introduction to her blog ‘35 Things I’ve learned in 35 years of Marriage’ Winifred M. Reilly offered this short exchange with her readers: